Ready to stop dreaming and start earning? Let's get to work!

 From food and customer service to bartending and brewing, gain hands-on training with programs that will help you enter the versatile hospitality industry.

-If you're looking for a way to fix home appliances as a homeowner or to expand skills in your current job, the Home Appliance Repair class is a great option.
-Learn how to repair a wide range of appliances, both big and small, in this popular class offered at the Volt Center.
+If you’re looking for a way to start a career in healthcare or to sharpen your administrative skills, the Patient Service Representative class is a great option.
+Learn how to handle medical scheduling, insurance, and professional patient communication in this comprehensive course offered at the Volt Center.

 Group of students in the truck driver training program look under the hood on an 18 wheeler